From time to time, I would like to dedicate an article for useful resources of possible interest to you.

 Your connection is protected by AES-256 encryption, with 2048-bit key exchange.

-The only downside is the lack of server choices for the free account (two Dutch servers, two Japanese servers, and two U.S. servers are the only ones available to free users).
+The only downside is the lack of server choices for the free account (two Dutch servers, three Japanese servers, and two U.S. servers are the only ones available to free users).
 For the free Android app, ProtonVPN appears to assign you to a random server that is the fastest (and usually the nearest to you).

 Cryptostorm’s Cryptofree service (Iceland)